As there is but one world,

 - Aslan from The Chronicles of Narnia.

 - Discworld has at least four: The Creator who began the entire universe (with an analog to a musical number), the being who built the actual Disc (on commission), the God of Evolution who designed most of the actual species (carefully ignoring the fact that by the definition of evolution, his job makes no sense), and the being who added the continent of XXXX to the Disc (he has a thing for kangaroos).
 Incidentally, Rincewind has, at least indirectly, interfered with all of these.
 The Science of Discworld also introduces the wizards of the Unseen University accidentally creating our universe as the side effect of a magical experiment, with particular mention going to the Dean for sticking his fingers in the Bigger on the Inside sphere and wiggling them, apparently causing the Big Bang.
 They didn't create the planets and life in the universe, though, and were quite puzzled as to where those came from, thinking there might be some gods lurking in the other universe after all.
+Dwarf mythology has an alternative creator in Tak who wrote the world into existence and created Dwarfs and Humans from a geode, then made the geode itself into the Trolls.

 - Star Maker, by Olaf Stapledon, is a 1937 science fiction novel which broke new ground by exploring the concept in relationship to the size and scale of the known universe and the fact that most of the universe seems to consist of empty space with occasional blobs of flaming hydrogen.
+Which, in the story, turn out to be sentient.
+As were the nebulae the galaxies condensed from.

 - Arceus from Pokémon.